ozzann/my-vagrant/README.md

    In order not to hardcode Puppet Master's and Puppet Agent's IPs, the description of the Production puppet node in **nodes.json** contains a reference to Puppet Master.

-   - **bootstrap-jenkins.sh**
+   - **jenkins.server.vm**

-   In the beginning the script installs git and docker packages.
-Then it pulls Mono docker image because it's quite heavy and while running tests it could result in timeout error.
+   Jenkins VM uses not only shell, but also docker and file provisioning.
+Vagrant automatically installs Docker and pulls required Mono image:

+   		nodeconfig.vm.provision "docker", images: ["mono"]

+   Apart from synced folder containing jenkins global config and jobs configs, Vagrant also uploads a **plugins-list.txt** file containing list of all required Jenkins plugins and its dependencies:

+   		nodeconfig.vm.provision "file", source: "plugins-list.txt", destination: "plugins-list"

+   Jenkins VM has **bootstrap-jenkins.sh** provisioning script.
+   Firstly, this script installs git.
 Second step is to install Jenkins.
 The script uses files from shared folder, particularly Jenkins global config file, config files for each of the jobs and the file containing list of all required plugins and its dependencies.
 In order to create all jobs and install all neccessray plugins, Jenkins command line tool is used, like this:

    		sudo java -jar jenkins-cli.jar -s http://localhost:8080/ create-job puppet < puppet.config.xml